EoinAherne/portfolio-project-4/README.md

 ## Navbar

 The navbar shown below was created with the help of Bootstrap technology.
 I gathered the components i needed and ammended them to suit the needs of the application.
 The navbar is also fully responsive.
+When logged in you have the ability to logout via the navbar on each page.

 ## Dashboard